harshsepi0l/HHQV2-Backend/Readme.md

 # Backend for Hornet HQ Version.2 (Prototype)

 This is a prototype version of [HornetHQ](https://hornethq.kzoo.edu/Student/Account/Login?ReturnUrl=/Student/) being developed for Kalamazoo College.
-This repository serves as a backbone for the backend of the project, with seamless serverless functions and deployed a MySQL database.
+This repository serves as a backbone for the backend of the project, with seamless serverless functions with and deployed a MySQL database on PlanetScale.

+/Backend
+├── /backend
+│   ├── package.json
+│   ├── api —— index.js, ….js (Vercel)
+│   └── ...
+├── /frontend —> Connection
+│   ├── package.json
+│   ├── src
+│   └── ...

+This is how the project is setup and the frontend branch is managed by a different group of students.
+Here is the Repository for the frontend branch - [Frontend](https://github.com/RochX/hornethq-2.0-integrated)

 ***please ask one of the Backend Members before changing anything***